-A. Genetic analysis of Androcymbium rechingeri, Bupleurum kakiskalae, Nepeta sphaciotica, Hypericum aciferum and Phoenix theophrasti based on the nucleotide sequences of the chloroplast rbcL and matK genes, and the nuclear ITS region.

-B. Characterization of nuclear microsatellite markers in Phoenix theophrasti (Palmae)

-C. Isolation and characterization of microsatellite loci in Nepeta sphaciotica (Lamiaceae)
+- A. Genetic analysis of Androcymbium rechingeri, Bupleurum kakiskalae, Nepeta sphaciotica, Hypericum aciferum and Phoenix theophrasti based on the nucleotide sequences of the chloroplast rbcL, matK genes and the ITS region. - B. Characterization of nuclear microsatellite markes in Phoenix theophrasti (Palmae) - C. Isolation and characterization of microsatellite loci in Nepeta sphaciotica (Lamiaceae)